 Figure 3-47 outlines the areas that are likely to have a DNL above 65 dBA under Alternative 2.
 As with the Proposed Action and Alternative 1, areas with DNLs above 65 dBA would be within the proposed mine area.
 The area is remote, and operation of the mine would not create noise that was incompatible with surrounding land uses.
-As with Alternative 1, and for similar reasons, these effects would be less than significant.
+These effects would be similar to Alternative 1.